Our World Flora Demonstration Garden is abuzz with unique and exotic flowers, grains, spices cereals: Food, fertilizer, medicine, air quality control…

 We move on to India’s portion of the world flora garden, where we plant coriander, cinnamon (originally from Sri Lanka), aloe vera, and the turmeric plant.
 Basmati rice serves as a border, since it adjoins the white rice field next to our wheat field/demonstration garden.
 We again ponder the diversity as we look at palm nut trees, coriander, and pepper.

 We learn that the black pepper tree has flourished in India, its country of origin, for centuries.
-How many of us ever thought about where the pepper in the peppermills and pepper shakers on our tables comes from?
+How many of us ever thought about where the pepper in the peppermills and pepper shakers on our tables come from?

 Pepper is a spice that can help promote the production of serotonin and endorphins (the sleep and feel-good hormones) in the brain and also encourage our bodies to absorb nutrients faster.
 It has sprinkled its way throughout the world, but its origin is India, where it’s suited to the rainfall in the Western Ghats region.